AMP Limited

-AMP is a financial services company in Australia and New Zealand providing superannuation and investment products, financial advice, and banking products (through AMP Banking) including home loans and savings accounts.
-Its headquarters is in Sydney, Australia.
+AMP Limited (formerly Australian Mutual Provident Society) is an Australian financial services company that operates in Australia and New Zealand.
+It offers superannuation and investment products, financial advice and banking services through AMP Banking, including home loans and savings accounts.
+AMP is headquartered in Sydney, Australia.
+The company previously operated a global investment management business through its subsidiary AMP Capital.

-The Australian Mutual Provident Society was formed in 1849 as a non-profit life insurance company and mutual society.
-In 1998, it was demutualised into an Australian public company, AMP Limited, and listed on the Australian and New Zealand stock exchanges.

-AMP has one of Australia's largest shareholder registers, with most shareholders living in Australia and New Zealand.
-This is because when the society demutualised, all policy holders received shares in the new company.
+AMP has one of Australia's largest shareholder registers, with most shareholders living in Australia and New Zealand due to all policy holders receiving shares in the new company when the society demutualised.